bchiu3/dnd-scrapper/README.md

 (Check wikidot spell page)

 `python3 main.py`
-it will export into a json that you can use.
+it will export into two json files that you can use (one for spells and one for feats).